 The PRSSA National Faculty Advisers and the PRSSA National Professional Advisers are hosting informal sessions throughout the year to exchange ideas and best practices with other Advisers across the country.
-Save the dates below and register via the links below.
+Save the dates and times below and simply join using the links below (no registration required).

 Whether you are just taking the reigns or have been the Adviser for years, we hope to shed some insight into other successful Advisers are doing at their Chapters.
 See below for materials used by other Chapters.

 - PRSSA Student-run Firm Tip Sheet

 When you need someone to share an idea with or to discuss a challenge, you can connect with other Chapter leaders through the Faculty Adviser and Professional Adviser Google Group and through PRSSA social media.
 In addition, the National Committee members and PRSSA Headquarters are here to support you and field questions.